seanshin0214/innovation-socratic-mcp/README.md

 Most AI tools **give you answers**.
 This MCP **asks you questions** instead.

-Like Socrates, it guides you to discover insights through structured questioning - using 58 proven methodologies from business strategy, creative thinking, and critical analysis.
+Like Socrates, it guides you to discover insights through structured questioning - using **78+ proven methodologies** from business strategy, creative thinking, and critical analysis.

 ## ✨ What Makes This Different